Espressive/cascara/README.md

 ## Framer X

-- [ ] Set up a library in Framer X and understand how we link our source components to exports for Framer
+- [x] Set up a library in Framer X and understand how we link our source components to exports for Framer
-- [ ] Have preference for Framer Web if possible
-- [ ] Possible to use same component but possibly with a Framer wrapper, just like the FDS wrapper exposing interface?
+- [ ] Get components compiled so we can process using [`component-importer`](https://github.com/framer/component-importer)
 - [ ] CSS Modules?
 - [ ] Build system to deploy package updates to Framer components when made
 - [ ] Determine if there is a consistent URL for library components on web that we could link to